Postpartum and Breastfeeding

 Major Mood Swings

 It's normal for your mood to fluctuate in the postpartum period (and even beyond).
 Emotional ups and downs are part of life, especially as a new parent.
-But if you're consistently experiencing major mood swings that are out of character for you and are affecting your relationships and wellbeing, hormones may be to blame.
+But if you're consistently experiencing major mood swings that are out of character for you and are affecting your relationships and well-being, hormones may be to blame.

 Unusual Weight Loss or Gain